mjfrigaard/sharing-your-work/README.md

 README for Showing your work
 ==========

+# Contents

+1. Getting discovered in the information age

+2. Taking control of the command line

+3. Keeping track of the changes to your work

 ## Preview

 To create a new preview, repeat what you did when you made your first preview, by using the Author menu in Leanpub to go to: